Keelhauling

 Keelhauling (Dutch kielhalen; "to drag along the keel") is a form of punishment and potential execution once meted out to sailors at sea.
 The sailor was tied to a line looped beneath the vessel, thrown overboard on one side of the ship, and dragged under the ship's keel, either from one side of the ship to the other, or the length of the ship (from bow to stern).

-The common supposition is that keelhauling amounted to a sentence of either death by extreme torture, or minimally a physical trauma likely to cause maim.
-The hull of the ship was usually covered in barnacles and other marine growth, and thus, keelhauling would typically result in serious lacerations, from which the victim could later suffer infection and scarring.
-If the victim was dragged slowly, their weight might lower them sufficiently to miss the barnacles, but this method would frequently result in their drowning.
-There was also a risk of head trauma from colliding against the hull or keel, especially if the ship was in motion.

 History

 There is limited evidence that keelhauling in this form was used by pirate ships, especially in the ancient world.
-The earliest known mention of keelhauling is from the Greeks in the Rhodian Maritime Code (Lex Rhodia), of c.
-700 BCE, which outlines punishment for piracy.
-There is an image on a Greek vase, for example, from the same era.
+The earliest definitive mention of keelhauling is from the Byzantine Rhodian Maritime Code (Lex Rhodia), of c.
+700 CE, which outlines punishment for piracy.
+However, there are images on c.
+500 BCE Greek vases, as well as a mention in Herodotus' Histories, that either refer to strappado — that is, hanging the victim over the water — or of a keelhauling proper.

-Several 17th-century English writers such as William Monson and Nathaniel Boteler recorded the use of keel-hauling on English naval ships.
+Several 17th-century English writers such as William Monson and Nathaniel Boteler recorded the use of keelhauling on English naval ships.
 However, their references are vague and provide no date.
-There seems to be no record of it in English ships' logs of the era, and naval historian Nicholas Rodger has stated he knows of no firm evidence that it ever happened.
 In 1880, George Shaw Lefevre was confronted in Parliament with a recent report from Italy of a keelhauling on HMS Alexandra, and denied that such an incident had taken place.

 Some historians believe keelhauling may have been introduced to the Dutch Navy by William of Orange.
+On 11 October 1652, under Jan van Riebeeck's command, Jan Blank, a sailor, was keelhauled, whipped a total of 150 lashes, and then enslaved for 2 years as punishment for deserting the VOC for nine days.
 Perhaps the most graphic incident of it occurred in 1673 when Cornelis Evertsen the Youngest punished sailors who committed murder.
-It was an official, though rare, punishment in the Dutch navy, as shown in the painting The keel-hauling of the ship's surgeon of Admiral Jan van Nes.
+It was an official, though rare, punishment in the Dutch navy, as shown in the painting The keelhauling of the ship's surgeon of Admiral Jan van Nes.
 This shows a large crowd gathered to watch the event, as though it was a "show" punishment intended to frighten other potential offenders, as was flogging round the fleet.
-A contemporary description suggests it was not intended to be fatal: